v-paulj/TestTarget/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

                     clientSecret,
                     scope).Result;

-            // This is your app's product ID.
-This ID is embedded in the app's listing link
+            // This is your app's Store ID.
+This ID is available on
-            // on the App identity page of the Dev Center dashboard. string appID = "<your app's product ID>";
+            // the App identity page of the Dev Center dashboard. string appID = "<your app's Store ID>";

             DateTime startDate = DateTime.Parse("08-01-2015");
             DateTime endDate = DateTime.Parse("11-01-2015");